 With lower emissions of both carbon and air pollutants at the point of use, heat pumps are the perfect solution for new build and existing properties.
-New Building Regulations come into effect (15 June 2022) to reduce carbon emissions.
-These include uplifts to Part L (Conservation of Fuel and Power) and Part F (Ventilation) for new and existing homes.
-These changes form part of the Government’s roadmap to the 2025 Future Homes Standard which will deliver net zero carbon emissions by 2050.
+New Building Regulations came into effect in June 2022 that saw an uplift in minimum building performance standards in order to reduce carbon emissions.
+The changes included uplifts to Part L (Conservation of Fuel and Power) and Part F (Ventilation) for new and existing homes.
+These changes form part of the Government’s roadmap to the 2025 Future Homes Standard, which will deliver net zero carbon emissions by 2050.

 New and replacement heating systems in both domestic and non-domestic buildings will be required to have a maximum flow temperature of 55°C. This means that homes will already be equipped for a heat pump installation in the future.
 It is important that the adoption of low carbon heating is considered as part of any renovation.

 The Government will soon begin consultations for the Future Homes Standard, before further updating the Building Regulations in 2025.
 The Government’s “Fabric Plus Technology” policy encourages the application of heat pumps due to their practicality and cost-effectiveness, as opposed to alternative technologies, such as solar panels.

 With the rising price of fossil fuels leading to increasing costs of heating, social housing tenants on low incomes are finding it more expensive to heat their homes.
 Social housing providers are working hard to try to alleviate these pressures.
 Choosing heat pumps and energy efficiency improvements will help to reduce fuel consumption and make homes more economical for tenants.

 Read our member’s case studies